sophieyuefeiwang/Linear_Regression_Project/README.md

 5) Model selection process
 6) The final model of choice

-A notebook containing all the codes for this project is also attached in this repository.
+A notebook containing all the supporting code for this project is also attached in this repository.